Becoming a Color-Blind Pilot – Is It Possible?

 There are four types of red-green color blindness:

-- This type of color vision deficiency makes red appear darker and greener.
+• Red appears dimmer and more brownish; reds and greens are more easily confused.
 This type is also mild and does not generally interfere with everyday activities.

 Blue-Yellow Color Blindness

 Blue-yellow color vision deficiency is less common.
-This type of color blindness makes it challenging to distinguish between blue and green and between yellow and red.
+This type of color blindness makes it challenging to distinguish between blue and green, as well as between yellow and red.

 There are two types of blue-yellow color blindness: